 Box of Compliments

 Since you and your family are in therapy then it is a good bet that things are not all roses.
 And because of that, some people can feel like all the negative is just too much of a downer.
 So this game draws attention to only the positives!

 All you need is a box with a slotted lid.
 If a family member witnesses another family member doing something nice or something positive, they write it down and put it in the box.

 At the end of the evening before bed, everyone gathers around and the notes are read.
 Reading these notes out loud in front of everyone draws attention to even the little things and shows even they have a great impact.

 The goal of this exercise is to practice focusing on the people around you.
 And to point out ONLY the positives within the family.

 Cognitive Behavior Therapy

 One of the most common types of therapy, cognitive-behavioral therapy is a hands-on approach to problem-solving.
-The focus of CBT is if you change the way of thinking then you change the feelings and behavior.
+The focus of CBT is if you change your way of thinking then you change your feelings and behavior.
 The common goals of CBT are:

 - Identify specific issues